-Jesus Christ will Judge Everyone according to his/her deeds
+Jesus Christ will Judge People by their deeds (Part 1)

-Jesus Christ will Judge Everyone according to his/her deeds
+Jesus Christ will Judge People by their deeds (Part 1)

 The Bible says that God will Judge everyone according to how they lived their lives during their time on this Earth.
 Most Christians do not agree with this Biblical teaching, arguing instead that they are forgiven, in advance, of all their sins.
 Irrespective of what today’s popular Christian culture believes, God is and will be the most righteous judge.
 Even the best of Christians will find themselves unable to bribe, coerce or deceive God.
 He will judge everyone righteously.